 • avanafil – brand name Spedra

-Viagra came off patent in the UK in 2014 meaning that companies can now manufacture cheaper ‘generic’ versions of it.
-Many patents on other PDE5s will expire by 2020.
+Viagra came off patent in the UK in 2014 and the others are following.
+This means companies can now manufacture cheaper ‘generic’ versions of the drug.

 Sildenafil and vardenafil take about an hour to get going and then last for 8-9 hours.
 Avanafil kicks in sooner.
 Tadalafil lasts longer – up to 36 hours.